MagePsycho/wordpress-db-code-backup-bash-script/README.md

 user=[your-db-user]
 password=[your-db-pass]
 ```
-And use optioin `--use-mysql-config` as
+And use option `--use-mysql-config` as
 ```
 ./wp-backup.sh --backup-db --use-mysql-config --src-dir=/path/to/wp/root --dest-dir=/path/to/destination
 ```